and welcome to our German Day of the Word…. just making sure you are awake ;). This time we will have a look at the meaning of:

 - Ich esse, weil ich Hunger habe, eine Pizza.

-All 3 version mean the same and are fully 100% grammatical.
-They just sound a little different, have a different rhythm.
-The last one certainly is the least common one, and yet it might be chosen at times when it nicely fits the style of the surrounding sentences…. mind you… we are not talking about content here… just style.
-Yep… we are talking about style in the context of German.
-So… the weil-sentence can stand at not all but various positions in a sentence.
+All three version mean the same and are fully 100% grammatical.
+They just sound a little different, have a different rhythm, a different style.
+And yes, I just said style in context of the German language.
+So… the weil-sentence can stand at various positions in a sentence.

 - Ich esse eine Pizza, denn ich habe Hunger. (right)

-- Denn ich habe Hunger, ich esse eine Pizza. (wrongst)
+- Denn ich habe Hunger, ich esse eine Pizza. (not right)

 - Die Chefin ist sauer, dass das Meeting gecancelt wurde,